Nanofiltration: Disinfection and stabilisation

 The permeate water from a NF separation is demineralised and may be disposed to large changes in pH, thus providing a substantial risk of corrosion in piping and other equipment components.
 To increase the stability of the water, chemical addition of alkaline solutions such as lime and caustic soda is employed.
 Furthermore, disinfectants such as chlorine or chloroamine are added to the permeate, as well as phosphate or fluoride corrosion inhibitors in some cases.

 Research trends

 Challenges in nanofiltration (NF) technology include minimising membrane fouling and reducing energy requirements.
 Thin film composite membranes (TFC), which consist of a number of extremely thin selective layers interfacially polymerized over a microporous substrate, have had commercial success in industrial membrane applications.
-Electrospunnanofibrous membrane layers (ENMs) enhances permeate flux.
+Electrospun nanofibrous membrane layers (ENMs) enhance permeate flux.

 Energy-efficient alternatives to the commonly used spiral wound arrangement are hollow fibre membranes, which require less pre-treatment.
-Titanium Dioxide nanoparticles have been used to minimize for membrane fouling.
+Titanium dioxide nanoparticles have been used to minimize membrane fouling.